kubo/ruby-oci8/docs/timeout-parameters.md

 or upper.
 Use these parameters to prevent a ruby process from being blocked by poor quality network.
 Otherwise, the ruby process may be blocked until TCP keepalive time (2 hours).

+See {file:docs/hanging-after-inactivity.md Hanging After a Long Period of Inactivity}
+for TCP keepalive time.

 tcp_connect_timeout
 -------------------